iotaledger/goshimmer/docs/timestamps.md

 In other words, all inputs to a transaction need to have a smaller timestamp than the transaction.
 In turn, all created unspent outputs will have a greater timestamp than all inputs.

 ## Consensus
 The timestamp should define the time when the message was created and issued to the Tangle, and this must be enforced to some degree through voting.
-Specifically, nodes will vote on whether the timestamp was issued within `w` of current local time.
+Specifically, nodes will vote on whether the timestamp was issued within `w` of the current local time.
 This time window is large to account for the network delay.
 Clearly, in order to have a correct perception of the timestamp quality, **we assume the node is in sync** (see section [Not in Sync](#Not_in_Sync) otherwise).
 Voting on timestamps should not occur for every messsage.
 Specifically, only for those that arrive around the border of the threshold +-`w`.